spring-guides/tut-spring-security-and-angular-js/vanilla/README.md

 }
 ```

+The `Filter` is defined with an `@Order` so that it is definitely applied *before* the main Spring Security filter.
 With that change to the resource server, we should be able to re-launch it and get our greeting in the UI.

 ## Securing the Resource Server